ecerami/ecerami.github.io/samtools_primer.md

 The `mpileup` command automatically scans every position supported by an aligned read, computes all the possible genotypes supported by these reads, and then computes the probability that each of these genotypes is truly present in our sample.

-In our case, SAMtools scans the first 1000 bases in the *E. coli* genome, and the weighs the collective evidence of all reads to infer the true genotype.
+In our case, SAMtools scans the first 1000 bases in the *E. coli* genome, and then weighs the collective evidence of all reads to infer the true genotype.
 For example, position 42 (reference = G) has 24 reads with a G and two reads with a T (total **read depth** = 26).
 In this case, SAMtools concludes with high probability that the sample has a genotype of G, and that T reads are likely due to sequencing errors.

 By contrast, position 736 (reference = T) has 2 reads with a C and 66 reads with a G (total **read depth** = 68).
 In this case, SAMtools concludes with high probability that the sample has a genotype of G.  For each position assayed, SAMtools computes all the possible genotypes, and then outputs all the results in the **binary call format (BCF)**.

-The second step is to use `bcftools`, which is packaged with SAMtools, but located in the `bcftools` directory:
+The second step is to use `bcftools`:

-	bcftools view -c -v variants/sim_variants.bcf > variants/sim_variants.vcf
+	bcftools call -c -v variants/sim_variants.bcf > variants/sim_variants.vcf

 * `-c`:  directs bcftools to call SNPs.
 * `-v`:  directs bcftools to only output potential variants

-The `bcftools view` command uses the genotype likelihoods generated from the previous step to call SNPs and indels, and outputs the all identified variants in the **variant call format (VFC)**, the file format created for the [1000 Genomes Project](http://www.1000genomes.org/), and now widely used to represent genomic variants.
+The `bcftools call` command uses the genotype likelihoods generated from the previous step to call SNPs and indels, and outputs the all identified variants in the **variant call format (VFC)**, the file format created for the [1000 Genomes Project](http://www.1000genomes.org/), and now widely used to represent genomic variants.

 ### Understanding the VCF Format